KhourySpecialProjects/AutomatedCourseScheduler/README.md

 `from_attributes = True` allows the schema to be constructed directly from SQLAlchemy ORM instances without a manual conversion step.

 FastAPI automatically exposes the full OpenAPI spec at `/docs` (Swagger UI) and `/openapi.json`, which the frontend uses with **Orval** to generate a fully-typed TypeScript API client.
 This means frontend types stay in sync with backend schemas automatically — a schema change on the backend propagates to the frontend after re-running `npm run generate`.

+### Real-Time Updates

+The backend exposes a WebSocket endpoint (`/ws`) that broadcasts schedule change events to all connected clients.
+The frontend subscribes via the `useScheduleWebSocket` hook so edits made by one user are reflected immediately in other open sessions — no polling required.

 ## License